darcien/gempa_bumi/README.md

 ## Inspiration

-Inspiration from [previous attempt](https://github.com/darcien/kapan_diskon) and all works listed in it.
+Inspiration from [previous attempt on git scraping](https://github.com/darcien/kapan_diskon) and all works listed in it.